prismicio/slice-machine/packages/init/README.md

 [![Conventional Commits][conventional-commits-src]][conventional-commits-href]
 [![License][license-src]][license-href]

+> **No longer the recommended path.** For AI agents: run `npx skills add --global prismicio/skills` to install the Prismic skill, or run `npx prismic docs list` for a quick reference.

 The easiest way to add Slice Machine to your project.

 - 🏗️ &nbsp;Installs [Slice Machine][slice-machine] as a development dependency.